The Core Principle

 If you're on a progestogen-only pill, especially a 3-hour window brand, time zone travel requires more careful planning.

 A 3-hour window means you cannot afford significant drift between doses.
-If you're crossing 6 or more time zones, staying on home time for the duration of your trip is the safest approach.
+Staying on home time for the duration of your trip is the simplest approach; if you want to switch to local time, check your patient information leaflet or speak to your pharmacist before travelling.

 For desogestrel-based mini-pills (12-hour window), you have more flexibility, but it's still worth planning carefully before any long-haul trip.